-    Fractional reserve banking, as it was taught to many of us in school, is a system whereby a bank can lend out a portion of the money is has on deposit, keeping only a fraction of it as a reserve, hence the term “fractional reserve banking.”
+Fractional reserve banking, as it’s typically taught, is a system whereby a bank can lend out a portion of the money is has on deposit, keeping only a fraction of it as a reserve, hence the term “fractional reserve banking.”
 The reserve is intended to cover the occasions when people with deposits want to take the money back out of the bank.

 Traditionally the fraction required for reserves is 10%.
 The bank can lend out 90% of the money it has on deposit.

 The idea, as it’s ordinarily understood, is that this system is beneficial to the community because while the depositors aren’t using their money, someone else can be using it to expand a business or buy a house.
 This is what we heard from Jimmy Stewart’s character in It’s a Wonderful Life.
 When there’s a run on the savings and loan, George Bailey says “You’re thinking of this place all wrong, as if I had the money back in a safe.
 The money’s not here.
 Your money’s in Joe’s house—that’s right next to yours—and in the Kennedy house and Mrs. Menklin’s house and a hundred others.”
 This is how it’s ordinarily understood—you’re not using the money right now, so someone else can use it and everyone benefits.

 However…this process of fractional reserve banking does something to the money supply.
 This system—just as it’s been taught, without any of the streamlining that leads people to say banks create money out of thin air—this system has a huge effect on the supply of money to the economy.
 Following is a very simplified example of how fractional reserve banking creates new money.

 Fractional Reserve Money in the “It’s a Wonderful Life” Model